spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-reactors/writing-your-first-reactor.md

 ---
-title: Handling side effects with reactors
+title: Writing your first reactor
 ---

 ## What is a reactor